ZhengxuYan/PersonaSignal/README.md

 ## Workflow

 1. For each dimension, identify the possible values
-2. For each dimension-value pair, use an LLM to generate:
+2. For each question you want to ask:
+   - Choose a dimension value for the question
-   - A target persona with that dimension value
+   - Use an LLM to generate a target persona with that dimension value
-   - 3 distractor personas with different dimension values
+   - Use an LLM to generate distractor personas with different dimension values
    - Include filler attributes (age, sex, job, hobbies) that don't affect answers
-3. Add personas to `personas.csv` using `add_persona()`
+3. Add each entry to `personas.csv` using `add_persona()`
-4. Run `python dataset_prep.py generate prompts.json` to create the final dataset
+4. Run `python dataset_prep.py generate` to create the final dataset
 5. Use the dataset to generate responses and evaluate perceivability

 ## Notes